Chaikin Money Flow

 Money Flow Divergence

-money flow divergence occurs when a price move is not accompanied by a similar change in Money Flow.
+A money flow divergence occurs when a price move is not accompanied by a similar change in Money Flow.

-negative money flow divergence can be an important indication of potential short-term risk, or help identify potential short candidates when choosing among Bearish stocks, especially when combined with a Chaikin Sell Signal, such as an Overbought Sell.
+A negative money flow divergence can be an important indication of potential short-term risk, or help identify potential short candidates when choosing among Bearish stocks, especially when combined with a Chaikin Sell Signal, such as an Overbought Sell.

 Generally, Money Flow should correlate with price movement over time – as price goes up, money flow should, on average, get more green, and as the closing price goes down over time, money flow should get more red.
 So if a stock has a short-term rally while Money Flow stays positive, this is confirms the move and doesn’t necessarily add any information.